cknd/synchrony/README.md

 ### Source code for "Cortical Spike Synchrony as a Measure of Input Familiarity"
 ###### Korndörfer, C., Ullner, E., García-Ojalvo, J., & Pipa, G. (2017).
 Cortical Spike Synchrony as a Measure of Input Familiarity.
 Neural computation, 29(9), 2491-2510.

-**tl;dr:** In the brain, sometimes a patch of cortex responds to an input in unison, sometimes each neuron has its own rhythm.
-Why is that and what is it for?
-Maybe temporal order emerges when any input hits a group of well-connected excitatory cells, just because they nudge each other and share a resonant frequency.
-So then, maybe coinciding responses indicate that the same group of cells was often hit by a similar pattern in the past, since that's where strong, excitatory connections come from.
+**tl;dr:** In the brain, sometimes a group of cortical cells respond to an input in unison, sometimes each neuron has its own rhythm.
+Why is that and does it mean anything?
+Maybe temporal order emerges whenever the input hits a group of well-connected excitatory cells, just because they nudge each other and share a resonant frequency.
+So then, maybe coinciding responses mean that the same group of cells was often hit by similar patterns in the past, since that's where strong, excitatory connections come from.

 https://arxiv.org/abs/1709.03113  (open access)